-Bad Practices in the Trucking Industry
+Questionable Practices in the Trucking Industry

-In addition to the unavoidable dangers of the road and the difficulty of operating a big rig, certain aspects of the commercial trucking industry may contribute to the frequency of truck accidents.
+In addition to the unavoidable dangers of the road and the difficulty of operating a big rig, certain practices within the commercial trucking industry may contribute to the frequency of truck accidents.
 For example, trucking companies often emphasize speed of delivery over safety, causing truck drivers to engage in risky driving behaviors to log miles and meet deadlines.

-- Truck Driver Fatigue – Truck drivers are often required to work long hours, and driver fatigue is a leading cause of accidents.
+- Truck Driver Fatigue: Truck drivers are often required to work long hours, and driver fatigue is a leading cause of accidents.

-- Meeting Unrealistic Deadlines – Truck drivers must meet economic deadlines, often causing them to take unnecessary chances like speeding and driving recklessly.
+- Meeting Unrealistic Deadlines: Truck drivers must meet economic deadlines, often causing them to take unnecessary chances like speeding and driving recklessly.

-- Inadequate Hiring Practices – Trucking companies have a need for labor and sometimes cut corners when hiring.
+- Inadequate Hiring Practices: Trucking companies have a need for labor and sometimes cut corners when hiring.

 Trucking companies are required to keep accurate records with details of every haul their drivers make.
 If you have been injured or a loved one was killed in a collision with an 18-wheeler, big rig, or tractor trailer, one of the first things we will do is secure the truck company’s records as well as police reports and toxicology exams.

 Because of the sheer size of the vehicles involved, 18-wheeler accidents tend to be far more lethal that regular car accidents.
 Drivers of passenger cars are far more likely to take the brunt of these collisions, often resulting in serious injuries and fatalities.
 Some of the most common truck accident injuries include: